This post may contain affiliate links. See my disclosure policy.

 Cheesy Crack Chicken Casserole

 It’s hard not to love a good casserole recipe – am I right?
-And this this crack chicken casserole is one of my favorites.
+And this crack chicken casserole is one of my favorites.
 The ultimate quick and easy weeknight dinner, it will have the whole family begging for seconds – or thirds.
 Filled with tender cooked chicken and pasta in a cream cheese ranch sauce and topped with gooey melted cheese and crispy cooked bacon, it is the very definition of comfort food.

 Ingredients in Crack Chicken Casserole in individual measuring cups and ramekins.